openharmony/docs/en/device-dev/quick-start/quickstart-ide-lite-env-setup-win-ubuntu.md

 - DevEco Device Tool: 3.0 Release

-## Setting Up the Ubuntu Build Environment
+## Setting Up the Ubuntu Development Environment

-The setup procedure varies, depending on whether you need a GUI.
-If you need a GUI, you need to install Visual Studio Code.
-In this case, follow the instructions in [Setting Up the Ubuntu Development Environment](https://device.harmonyos.com/en/docs/documentation/guide/ide-install-ubuntu-0000001072959308).
-If you do not need a GUI, perform the steps below:

 1. Make sure the Ubuntu shell environment is **bash**.
    1. Run the following command and check whether the command output is **bash**.
 If the command output is not **bash**, go to step 2.